DIY Panda Cookies with Royal Icing and Fondant Panda Cupcakes

 Are you going for soft pinks?
 Do you want bright.
 Bold colors?

-I highly recommend getting some adorable Panda themed party supplies to mix in with some basic colored party supplies or some simple black and white pinstripes!
+I highly recommend getting some adorable Panda themed party supplies to mix in with some basic colored party supplies.

 How to Make Decorated Panda Cookies: STEP by STEP